OneMore1/SLIM-Brain2026/README.md

 </div>

 This repository contains the official implementation of SLIM-Brain.
 SLIM-Brain is a two-stage, selective-compute pipeline for voxel-level fMRI representation learning.
 A lightweight global branch ranks informative temporal windows; a high-capacity 4D Hiera–JEPA encoder processes only those windows, focusing compute on brain voxels and drastically reducing memory.

+**You can exclusively use the second stage as a 4D fMRI encoder for downstream tasks.**

 <p align="center">